The Truth About Panic And Recover In Go

 This article is first published in the medium MPP plan.
 If you are a medium user, please follow me in medium.
 Thank you very much.

-All three cases can be categorized as calls to the panic() function, indicating that panic in Go is just a special function call and is handled at the language level.
+All three cases can be categorized as calls to the panic() function, indicating that panic in Go is just a particular function call and is handled at the language level.
 Now that we know how panic is triggered, the next step is to understand how panic is handled.
 When I first started learning Go, I often had some questions in my mind:

 • What exactly is panic?
 Is it a struct or a function?